-The research is motivated by the need for more resilient and adaptable infrastructure systems in the future in the UK and around the world, considering the new realities of climate change and rapid urbanization, as well as uncertainty in upcoming technology, markets, and regulations.
+The research is motivated by the need for more sustainable, resilient and adaptable infrastructure systems in the future in the UK and around the world, considering ongoing and future threats from climate change, cyber and physical terrorism, and pandemics, as well as uncertainty in upcoming technology, markets, and regulations.
 The goal is to develop new design decision-making tools that are inspired by and aligned with the United Nations Sustainable Development Goals (SDG).

 Pursuing a PhD in my research group will enable a highly talented and motivated individual to develop and deepen research skills in areas such as Data Analytics, Engineering Design, Finance, Machine Learning, Optimization, Real Options Analysis, Systems Engineering, and/or Uncertainty and Risk Analysis.

 Infrastructure systems of interest are primarily in the areas of Energy (e.g. smart grids, power generation systems) and Transportation (e.g. on-demand mobility), but may also cover other areas such Aeronautics and Astronautics (e.g. airports of the future, electric aircrafts), Water Management (e.g. dam design), and Space Exploration (e.g. infrastructures for human settlements on the Moon, space mining).

 Candidates with a strong connection with industry who can leverage this relationship for their doctoral studies are particularly welcome.

 If interested, please email the following information to firstname.lastname@example.org: